Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: No, but we can erase it.
 Because once we are done with the stones, we can return each one to its own timeline at the moment it was taken.
 So, chronologically, [Holds the Time Stone projection] in that reality, [puts it back to its spot] it never left.

-[Bruce's astral form takes the projection of the removed Time Stone, replaces it back
+[Bruce's astral form takes the projection of the removed Time Stone, replaces it back a